 I am not sure how the contestants were choosen but it does look like a cross section of America with representatives from different races and gender and finally some recognition of a very significant segment of our society - a person with a disAbility!
 Carlana Stone is a paraplegic and an amazing person and incredible woman.
 I strongly recommend that you visit her website at www.carlanastone.com

-At the time of this writing only 2 episodes have aired and seems to be influencing people all over the country to Give BIG for others in their neighborhood who are in need.
-This is a great example of how entertainment, movies and television influence our culture and society that I have just added an entry to on my blog.
-And with the inclusion of a person with a disAbility it goes a long way to breaking not only Hollywood by general public stereotypes!
-Thanks Oprah and all of you should watch the "Big Give" on ABC, Sunday nights.
+While the show aired it was influencing people all over the country to Give BIG for others in their neighborhood who are in need.
+This is a great example of how entertainment, movies and television influence our culture and society.
+I added an entry to on my blog to speak directly to that influence entertainment has.
+And with the inclusion of a person with a disAbility it goes a long way to breaking not only Hollywood but ultimately the general public's stereotypes of those with a disAbility!
+Thanks Oprah this has been a "Big Give" even more that you know!

-The new season is about to begin on March 17, 2008 also on ABC and there is a star with a disAbility as one of the contestants - the wonderful and talented, Marlee Matlin.
+The season that began on March 17, 2008 also on ABC starred a Performer with a disAbility (PWD) - a real star with a disAbility as one of the contestants - the wonderful and talented, Marlee Matlin.
 I look forward to watching and not only because of Marlee but there is a lot of star contestants that I like.

-Unfortunately there has already been a bit of controversy with the use or as some would say exploitation of someone with a disAbility as Marlee, in case you don't know is deaf and the issue of hearing the music to dance to and Marlee's contention that she can feel the rhythm and beat to keep time and dance.
-I look at the positive side of all of this - people are talking about it!
-This is essential to finally be brought out of abscurity that the entertianment media has kept those with a disAbility except for the one or two line token or the completely non-speaking background roles.
+Unfortunately early on there was a bit of controversy with the use or as some would say exploitation of someone with a disAbility.
+Marlee, in case you don't know is deaf and the issue of hearing the music to dance to and Marlee's contention that she can feel the rhythm and beat to keep time and dance.
+I think this is a perfect example of letting the person with the disability decide what they can and cannot do.
+Curiosity is fine to ask a couple of questions.
+But once that performer, or person with a disability explains it, that should be the end of the conversation.
+If things change the person with the disability should, and if not afraid of retribution, such as losing a job, to be able to say what has changed and why there is need for a change.
+In the end I look at the positive side of all of this - people are talking about it!
+This is essential to finally be brought out of abscurity that the entertianment industry has kept those with a disAbility ignored except for the one or two token lines of dialogue or more commonly the completely non-speaking background roles.

-All in all, I commend and thank ABC for their programs that support inclusion of those with a disAbility.
+All in all, Including the previous season of "Dancing with the Stars" that included Heather Mills, I commend and thank the ABC network for their programs that support inclusion of those with a disAbility.
 This is just the beginning and I will do whatever I can to make sure of it!
-Meanwhile, support our inclusion as people in society by watching "Dancing with the Stars."

 James Cameron's "Avatar"